gaospecial/ggVennDiagram/README.md

 let the generated ellipses have exactly one intersection for each combination.

-However, Venn Diagram for more than four sets may be meaningfulless in some conditions, as some parts may be omittd in such ellipses.
+However, Venn Diagram for more than four sets may be meaningless in some conditions, as some parts may be omitted in such ellipses.
 Therefore, it is only useful in specific conditions.
 For example, if the set intersection of all group are extremely large, you may use several ellipses to draw a “flower” to show that.

 # “`ggVennDiagram`” 诞生记